FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/account.md

 ## Account storage

-- web3SDK supports loading via private key string or file, so the private key of account can be stored in the database or in a local file.
+- web3SDK supports loading via private key string or file, so the private key of the account can be stored in the database or in a local file.
 - Local files support two storage formats, which are PKCS12 encrypted storage and PEM plaintext storage.
 - When developing a service, you can select the storage management of private key according to the actual business scenario.